Meteor (miniseries): Plot

 Imogene finds herself as the only one left who can save the world from destruction, but she can no longer contact the government by any traditional means of communication.
 After being abducted by and escaping from Stark with Jack's help, she finds a radio tower that can be used to reach the remaining scientists at the base, but Stark unexpectedly returns, having survived being shot thanks to a bulletproof vest he had previously stolen, and he cuts the signal to lure Jack out.
-By the time that Stark is finally shot dead by the Sheriff and Jack, and the signal is restored, Kassandra has entered Earth's atmosphere.
+By the time that Stark is finally shot dead from a shotgun, by the Sheriff and Jack, and the signal is restored, Kassandra has entered Earth's atmosphere.
 The government decides to launch their remaining missiles in combination with the Russians and Chinese and accept the consequences - massive meteor storms that will still cause catastrophic damage.
 However, Imogene comes up with a new plan at the last minute, one which initially appears to have failed as Kassandra is not destroyed.
 It quickly becomes clear, however, that Imogene's plan instead deflected Kassandra harmlessly out of the Earth's atmosphere, saving the planet.

 Three months later, Imogene joins Jack's family for dinner.
 Imogene warns Jack that there will be a "next time" in the year 2027 when an asteroid named AN-1999 passes within about 200,000 miles of Earth.
 If scientists calculations are one degree off or something knocks the asteroid off of its course, it could hit the Earth.